Connecting local responses around the world

 Response of the Hirajani community --At the end of the meeting villagers said that it was valuable to sit together and discuss their concerns.
 The meeting reminded them that they have not been ignoring their challenges.
 They have been successful in some.
 “Water supply remains are biggest problem.
 We have worked towards it but in ones or twos.
 Today through our collective discussion I have realized that we can deal with water problem by coming together.
 Unity has power”, concluded a young woman.
 Water supply is a main issue in the village and they have submitted an application to the government officials and approached them several times but with no success so far.
 They are hopeful within 2-3 months after the monsoon season is over they will get the supply.

 Conclusion: Appreciation, deep listening and sharing our experiences is what we did as facilitators.
 We had a community member from another district with us.
 His sharing was particular significant in stimulating the people from Hirajan.
-Through this community realized that they had been taking many actions, it is not they had done nothing.
+Through this interaction, the village people realized that they had been taking many actions, it is not they had done nothing.
 This also reminded them that when they come together, many things are possible in the future.

 Date: 20th June 2018